-We have reviewed the proposed Washington state plan amendment (SPA) to attachment 4.19-B of your state plan, which was submitted to the Centers for Medicare & Medicaid Services (CMS) on March 9, 2022.
+We have reviewed the proposed Washington state plan amendment (SPA) to attachment 4.19-B of your state plan, which was submitted to the Centers for Medicare & Medicaid Services (CMS) on August 29, 2022.
+This SPA updated the fee schedule effective dates for several Medicaid programs and services.
 This is a regular, budget neutral update to keep rates and billing codes in alignment with the coding and coverage changes from the Centers for Medicare and Medicaid Services (CMS), the state, and other sources.
 These changes are routine and do not reflect significant changes to policy or payment.

-Based upon the information provided by the state, we have approved the amendment with an effective date of January 1, 2022.
+Based upon the information provided by the state, we have approved the amendment with an effective date of July 1, 2022.
 We are enclosing the approved CMS-179 and a copy of the new state plan pages.